NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 Total execution time: 145.17 seconds
 {{< /highlight >}}

-Somehow the ISPC generated headers are not available on the first invokation of the `make` command, possibly due to a timing issue in Unreal Header Tool or Unreal Build Tool, while it's available when the `make` is invoked the second time.
+Somehow the ISPC generated headers are not available on the first invocation of the `make` command, possibly due to a timing issue in Unreal Header Tool or Unreal Build Tool, while it's available when the `make` is invoked the second time.
 Hence, the build succeeds on the second attempt.

 As an alternative workaround, disabling `bCompileISPC` UBT option by adding the following inside your Game and Editor’s `.Target.cs` file might work: